Symptoms

 - Establish regular bathroom routines

-Loose, watery stools occurring more frequently than normal.
+What it is: Loose, watery stools occurring more frequently than normal.
+May occur during initial treatment or after dose adjustments.

 - Stay well hydrated with water and electrolyte drinks